This topic explains how to create and run a test executable, then review results in the C++test GUI.

 If your test execution flow does not automatically deploy the test executable to the target device, start it, and/or read and display results in the GUI, you need to complete the necessary actions manually.

 Tips for reading and displaying results via the file communication channel:

 If you receive this message, it may mean that 1) the test executable did not run correctly or 2) Test log files were not available in the expected location.
 In the latter case, the log files need to be transferred to the expected location OR the expected location needs to be changed to match the actual location.

 For some embedded environments, you can debug test cases directly in C++test.
 There are two modes for debugging test cases: 1) Internal mode and 2) External Embedded mode.
 For environments that C++test does not directly support test case debugging, you must exploit debugging methods for externally built executables provided by your environment (if available) and manually set breakpoints on wanted test cases.
 Check environment-specific chapters to see if C++test directly supports Test Cases debugging for your environment.

 We strongly recommend using the built-in Test Configurations for particular embedded environments and making adjustments as necessary.
 See Executing Tests with a Debugger for instructions.

-SeeUsing a Debugger During Test Execution, for additional information.
+SeeUsing a Debugger During Test Execution

 You can switch to External Native mode by modifying the test configuration.
 This mode is only used for debugging native applications.
 After switching to External Native mode, you must also modify the Test Flow recipe to enable External Embedded debugging mode: